Preparing for a medical emergency gives peace of mind to caregivers of aging parents and improves crisis health care for elderly patients.

 If you live near your loved one and have a key to the house, you can easily check on them if you are worried.
 But what if emergency workers need access when you aren’t there?

 Most senior living communities with on-site security staff allow their residents to authorize certain people to be given access to their homes.
-Without these options, you and your loved one will have to weigh options like giving a key to trusted friends or neighbors, or hiding a key on the property.
+Without these options, you and your loved one will have to weigh options like giving a key to trusted friends or neighbors, placing a lockbox and giving the code to authorized people, or hiding a key on the property.
 Avoid hiding keys in obvious places like over the door frame or under the door mat.
 Avoid giving keys to professional caregivers.

 8. Complete an Advance Health Care Directive